huyeduon/aws/README.md

 - Boto3
 - alive_progress

-infraDemo.py script use config session from Boto3, the profile_name='htduong' is AWS profile configured in your laptop (or remote server where you run this infraDemo.py script.
-Please set it to match your working environment.)
+infraDemo.py script use config session from Boto3, the profile_name='htduong' is AWS profile configured in your laptop (or remote server where you run this infraDemo.py script).
+Make sure to set it to match your working environment.

 For detailed packages, please look at file requirements.txt